 The ECHO is covered by certificate IECEx SIR 16.0043X.
-Reference IECEx standards IEC 60079-0 : 2011 and IEC 60079-11 : 2011.
+Reference IECEx standards IEC 60079-0: 2011 and IEC 60079-11: 2011.
 This IECEx certificate can also be used to substantiate conformance to applicable international standards for IS equipment.
-The following page is a copy of the first page of the certificate.

-Note: This copy was current at the time of publication of this manual.
-To access the latest version and entire content of the certificate, please contact ADS.
+Note: To access the latest version and entire content of the certificate, please contact ADS.